Venkatesh-Nayk/Dynamic-PowerBI-Dashboard/README.md

 # Used_Cars Data Analysis

 ## About Dataset:

-The dataset contains information on 6000+ used cars including make, model, manufacturer, price, year of production, fuel type, states sold in, and kilometers driven.
-It provides valuable insights into the used car market, including popular models, manufacturer companies, and average prices in different states.
-The year of production and kilometers driven provide additional information on vehicle age and condition, while the fuel type can help identify consumer preferences in different regions.
-Overall, it is a comprehensive source of data for businesses and researchers seeking to understand and make data-driven decisions in the used car market.
+- Dataset includes 6000+ used cars with details such as make, model, manufacturer, price, production year, fuel type, selling states, and kilometers driven.
+- Provides insights into the used car market, including popular models, manufacturers, and average prices in different states or regions.
+- Year of production and kilometers driven offer additional information on vehicle age and condition.
+- Fuel type data can help identify regional consumer preferences.
+- This dataset is a comprehensive tool for understanding and analyzing the dynamic used car market from various angles.

 <br>

 ## <img src="https://user-images.githubusercontent.com/122404051/235767211-297f9f4f-d41a-46ec-838f-13ea23817702.gif"  width="48" height="48"> Data Preparation: